-Ensuring the health and safety of City of Auburn residents and companion animals through the enforcement of dog related ordinances, and the promotion of pet safety and responsible pet ownership.
+Ensuring the health and safety of City of Auburn residents and companion animals through the enforcement of dog related ordinances and the promotion of pet safety and responsible pet ownership.

 Report a Concern

-Information on the Animal Ordinance
+Information on the Animal Ordinance in the City Code

-Frequently Asked Questions Regarding Animal Control
+FAQ Regarding Animal Control

 Q: How often does Animal Control patrol my neighborhood?